MrFat1/Fine-tunning-TFG/README.md

 # LLM Fine-tunning

-Different fine-tunnings for Mistral and LLama3 for my TFG work
+Different fine-tunnings for Mistral and LLama3 for my TFG work.